-$z_t = \text{per capita personal income}$ (in 1000's of 1982 \$ at annual rates)
+$z_t = \text{per capita personal income}$ (in 1000's of 2000 \$ at annual rates)

-$p_t = \text{real price/gallon of gasoline in } 1982 \$ (1 \text{ gallon} = \$ \text{ at } 1982 \text{ prices})$
+$p_t = \text{real price/gallon of gasoline in 2000 \$ (1 gallon = \$ at 2000 prices)}$

-Data on these variables has been extracted from DRI tapes.
-There are quarterly observations, from 1947.1 to 1997.1, available from the class website as gasq.data.
+Data on these variables has been extracted from the national income and product accounts (nipa).
+There are quarterly observations, from 1947.Q1 to 2008.Q2, available from the class website as gasq.data.

 - 1. Estimate model (1) with r = 2, s = 2, and use Schwarz's BIC criterion to simplify the model. - 2.
 Compute the long-run income and price elasticities corresponding to your final model.
 Compare with results you would get from the simple static model with $\alpha_1 = 0$, and $\delta_j = \gamma_j = 0$ for all j.
 Try to interpret the differences.
 What revenue implication do these long run elasticities have for contemplated increases in the gasoline tax.
-If the current tax rate is 14 cents per gallon, what would be the net per-capita revenue gain expected from the imposition of an additional 10, 20 and 50 cent per gallon tax? - 3.
+If the current tax rate is 18 cents per gallon, what would be the net per-capita revenue gain expected from the imposition of an additional 50 cent, \$1, and \$2 per gallon tax?
+The Dutch gasoline tax is roughly \$3.50 per gallon, so these values are not unreasonable by international standards. - 3.
 Plot the impulse response functions for your final model for both income and price changes.
 Interpret.
 Put the model in error-correction form (Harvey §8.5) and reinterpret. - 4.
 The constant elasticity equilibrium model has some implausible features from a policy analysis standpoint.
 An alternative somewhat more appealing equilibrium model is the following: